d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 Route "/books/9783864906466" rendered into file: "/<path>/scully-blog/dist/static/books/9783864906466/index.html"
 ```

-If you you wanna follow all the development steps in detail, check out my provided github repository
+If you you want to follow all the development steps in detail, check out my provided github repository
 [scully-blog-example](https://github.com/d-koppenhagen/scully-blog-example/commits).
 Each step described here is represented by one commit.